zobristnicholas/mkidcalculator/README.md

 # mkidcalculator
-This package provides tools for analyzing MKID data loaded from arbitrary sources.
+This package contains tools for analyzing MKID data loaded from arbitrary sources.
 Routines are provided along with plotting tools to make basic analysis tasks simple and straightforward.

 ## Getting Started
 These instructions will help you install _mkidcalculator_ on your machine.
 The code is still in it's beta stage so there is currently no release version.
 It must be downloaded and installed directly from GitHub.